stephan-cr/riscv-tests-cmake/README.md

 Clone the
 [riscv-tests](https://github.com/riscv-software-src/riscv-tests)
-repositoy and copy or symlink the [CMakeLists.txt](CMakeLists.txt) to this repository directory.
+repository and copy or symlink the [CMakeLists.txt](CMakeLists.txt) to this repository directory.

 Now `cmake -S . -B build --toolchain <path-to-toolchain-file>` and